 This course will require Animal Science Technician students to expand on the concepts covered in Farm Animal Production II, and to further develop their livestock management skills.
-Coverage of topics will emphasize competence in stockmanship and management skills, livestock measurements and evaluation, data collection and recording, observation, and
+Coverage of topics will emphasize competence in stockmanship and management skills, livestock measurements and evaluation, data collection and recording, observation, and facilities maintenance.
+Diverse aspects of Animal Production will be covered, but the focus will be on providing a general background in Animal Production, rather than on specific disciplines or on specific types of livestock production.

-AS68: Farm Animal Biology II

-Instructors: Animal Science Faculty
+AS68: Farm Animal Biology II Instructors: Animal Science Faculty